ivansalvadori/csv2rdf/README.md

 ## InverseOf property
 csv2rdf supports OWL inverse property.
-To enable this feature, it is necessary to provide an ontology describing the properties that has a "owl:inverseOf" relationship.
+To enable this feature, it is necessary to provide an ontology describing the properties and their corresponding "owl:inverseOf" relationship.
 Below an example of "owl:inverseOf" definition.

 ontology.owl